wilkesma/DefraFSAP/README.md

 If you use this code or data, please cite the project report:

-> Wilkes, M.A. et al. (2025).
+> Wilkes, M. & Purno, R. (2025).
 Expanding Freshwater Biodiversity Models for Species Abundance Target Delivery.
 Report to Defra.

 ---